m4salah/Simple-Data_structure_C/README.md

-# This is Simple Data Structure using C
+# This is Simple Data Structure using C.

 i'm learning now Data Structure in C because i love C.